FeynmanP/BEM/README.md

 Added stadium-shaped cavity in "domain.py".

 Next step is making a general class for those cavities defined in polar coordinate and reducing the computational consuming by using the symmetry.

+### 2023.9.21

+Added "domainPolar.py".
+The methods defined in class SingleCavityPolar can be generally applied to other cavities whose boundaries are defined in polar coordinate.